 2.1 To respond to or fulfil any requests for service or information, complaints or queries you make to us.
 If you contact us directly, we will use the information you give to us to handle your enquiry or request for service or information.
 This may include responding to your query or feedback, or sending you relevant information, such as dyslexia/SpLD information or service specific documentation or fundraising materials.
 We may also keep a record of conversations we have with you, feedback you provide and any marketing materials we send out to you.
 This can help us to handle queries more efficiently.

 2.2 To process any donations you make, claim any relevant Gift Aid and maintain a record of your past or potential future financial contributions.
-This includes keeping a record of any pledges, gift agreements or any other indications that you are planning to donate to Helen Arkell Dyslexia Centre.
+This includes keeping a record of any pledges, gift agreements or any other indications that you are planning to donate to Helen Arkell Dyslexia Charity.
 We keep a record of any donations we receive for audit purposes, and as we are legally required to keep information related to Gift Aid.
 We may need to use your information to prevent fraud.

 2.3 To provide you with information and support for any events, fundraising and campaigning activities or volunteering opportunities you sign up to.
 If you have completed a form to register or enquire about an event or activity, or to sign up to one of our campaigns, we will consider this as a request to send you details about the event, activity or campaign.
 When you take part in one of our projects, we will use your details to contact you in relation to your role or activity and to provide you with information on the progress of that project.